James Patrick (Canadian football)

-James Patrick (born June 7, 1982 in Tuskegee, Alabama) is a professional Canadian football safety who is currently a free-agent.
-He was most recently a member of the Hamilton Tiger-Cats of the Canadian Football League.
-He was originally signed by the Tampa Bay Buccaneers as an undrafted free agent in 2006 and also spent time on the practice squad of the New England Patriots.
+James Patrick (born June 7, 1982) is an American former professional football safety who played in the Canadian Football League (CFL).
+He was originally signed by the Tampa Bay Buccaneers as an undrafted free agent in 2005 and also spent time on the practice squad of the New England Patriots.
 He played college football at Stillman College.

 Professional career

 Saskatchewan Roughriders

 Patrick spent five seasons with the Saskatchewan Roughriders after signing as a free agent in 2008.
 He was an all-star in 2010, when he recorded 68 tackles, nine interceptions and a touchdown.
 Unfortunately, In 2012, he had his worst statistical year since his rookie season, registering 40 tackles and no interceptions.
 As a result, it was his final season with the Riders as he was released in the off-season.

 Hamilton Tiger-Cats

-Through the first 4 games of the 2013 CFL season Patrick recorded 12 tackles and 4 special teams tackles, and was released following a Week 4 blowout.
+Through the first four games of the 2013 CFL season Patrick recorded 12 tackles and 4 special teams tackles, and was released following a Week 4 blowout.
 In his career, he has 239 defensive tackles, 18 interceptions and two sacks as of July 24, 2013.